 - Make sure your supply base is segmented.
 You need to know which suppliers are critical to business, which suppliers are vulnerable, and ensure your business is not over-depending on any suppliers.
-By segmenting your supplier base, you know which are your essential suppliers and can prioritise their enrollment onto an early payment programme.
+By segmenting your supplier base, you know which are your essential suppliers and can prioritise their enrollment onto an early payment programme for supply chain finance or dynamic discounting.
 This will help you manage and mitigate risk within the supply chain.

 - Look at an internal and an external market analysis.
 This can warn you about things like demand for a specific product overtaking the supply capacity of that product.
 This would then cause a risk dynamic on your supply.
 Being aware of these possibilities and having secondary suppliers as back-up can minimize this risk.